 So while I can emphasize dietary and supplemental strategies, sometimes cognitive behavioral therapy and other mental health techniques can help reroute the mental patterns that are necessary to heal in the first place.

 Gut health is interwoven with inflammation.
 Alterations in gut health are a primary source of inflammation.
 I’ve separated gut health and inflammation because inflammation doesn’t have to come from the gut.

-The new accepted model of depression goes beyond the pharmaceutical-driven model of “chemical imbalances in the brain”.
-Instead, the “cytokine model of depression” focuses on inflammation – which is at primary cause of imbalances in the first place (22).
+The newly accepted model of depression goes beyond the pharmaceutical-driven model of “chemical imbalances in the brain”.
+Instead, the “cytokine model of depression” focuses on inflammation – which is a primary cause of imbalances in the first place (22).

 While a focus on inflammation (rather than brain chemicals) can sound like a subtle distinction, it opens the door to so many other treatment and management options for depression.

 C-Reactive Protein is a marker that’s used by health professionals to measure inflammation.
 When CRP is high, it indicates that inflammation is coming from “somewhere” – and we need to dive deeper to find out where.

 Researchers have linked high C-Reactive Protein with the onset of depression (23)

 Snuff out inflammation at its root causes – and you’ll snuff out many of the root causes of depression!